pulp-platform/snitch_cluster/docs/ug/system_integration.md

 !!! note
     Snitch's Makefiles require `SN_ROOT` to be defined and to point to the root of the Snitch cluster repository.
 You can set this however you prefer, i.e. you don't have to use Bender if you manage your dependencies in a different way.

+!!! note
+    The `common.mk` fragment is required by all of the make fragments presented in the subsequent sections, so it must included before the others.

 The included Makefiles can be customized to some extent by overriding some variables before the Makefile inclusion lines.

 By default, the build directories of all auto-generated sources live in the Snitch cluster repo.
 If you are simultaneously working on the Snitch cluster and your derived system repos, it may be beneficial to have separate build directories for your artifacts, to avoid having to regenerate the sources for the right target every time you switch between the two.

-To overwrite the build directory for the generated cluster wrapper, add the following customization line to your Makefile:
+To overwrite the build directory for the generated cluster wrapper, add the following customization line to your Makefile, to point `SN_GEN_DIR` to a directory of your choice:
 ```Makefile
 SN_GEN_DIR = $(SYSTEM_GENERATED_RTL_DIR)
 ```